 No. 30 – From St Vincents Plaza to Harbour Esplanade via Latrobe St;

-No. 48 – From North Balwyn to Victoria Harbour near the corner of Merchant and Collins streets via Collins St;
+No. 48 – From North Balwyn to Victoria Harbour near the corner of Bourke and Collins streets via Collins St;

-No. 70 – From Wattle Park to Docklands Drive, Waterfront City via Harbour Esplanade, Wurunderjeri Way and Flinders St; and
+No. 70 – From Wattle Park to Docklands Drive, Waterfront City via Harbour Esplanade and Flinders St;

 No. 86 – From Bundoora to Docklands Drive, Waterfront City via Spencer St, LaTrobe St and Harbour Esplanade.